dfrnoch/fresh/README.md

 protocol is meant to be sufficiently simple that clients (with a variety of features) should be easily implementable in any number of languages.

-### State

-Both `freshd` and `fresh` work, at least on Debian 10 and Windows 10, and, I suspect, any vaguely POSIX-y system that sports Rust's `cargo`.
-There are still features as yet to be implemented, like rate limiting and more effective blocking (See the TODO sections, below, for more details.)

 ### Installation

 Clone the repo and everything should `cargo build --release` just fine.
-This will build both the `fresh` client and the `freshd` server.
+This will build both the `fresh` client and the server.

 ### Client instructions